progval/ircv3-specifications/extensions/named-modes.md

 possible to have the same mode name for a user mode and a channel mode, because the target of a mode change is always unambiguous.

-When this capability is negotiated, the mode lists in RPL_SERVERVERSION (004) MUST be considered undefined, server implementations MAY omit the last 3 parameters for that numeric entirely and clients MUST handle this.
+When this capability is negotiated, the mode lists in RPL_MYINFO (004) MUST be considered undefined, server implementations MAY omit the last 3 parameters for that numeric entirely and clients MUST handle this.
-Servers MAY not send the RPL_SERVERVERSION numeric at all, clients MUST handle this case as well.
+Servers MAY not send the RPL_MYINFO numeric at all, clients MUST handle this case as well.

 Example 1: client connects and requests the named-modes capability